-Proposers must clearly describe how their proposal capitalizes on the unique capabilities of Swift.
-Proposers wishing to make use of this opportunity must provide the following additional Swift-related information as part of their Chandra proposal:
+Proposers must clearly describe how their proposal capitalizes on the unique capabilities of Swift, and provide the following additional Swift-related information as part of their Chandra proposal the:

-- Enter the total requested Swift observing time in the relevant Chandra RPS box; and - Include a full and comprehensive scientific and technical justification for the requested Swift observing time, including the expected count rates (from simulations or previous Swift observations), and the desired observing modes for the Swift instruments.
+- total requested Swift observing time in the relevant Chandra RPS box, - expected count rates (from simulations or previous Swift observations), and - desired observing modes for the Swift instruments.

-It is the responsibility of the proposer to demonstrate the feasibility of the proposed Swift observation.
-Detailed technical information concerning Swift may be found at http://heasarc.gsfc.nasa.gov/docs/swift/swiftsc.html.
-PIs are expected to determine if a target can be viewed by Swift (http://heasarc.gsfc.nasa.gov/docs/swift/proposals/bright stars/bright star checker.html).
 PIs need to provide a strong justification for the choice of the filters if UVOT filters other than "filter of the day" are requested.
 If no strong justification is provided, observations will be performed in "filter of the day" mode.